apache/kylin/website/_dev/howto_release.md

 ---
 layout: dev
-title:  How to Making a Release
+title:  How to make a Release
 categories: development
 permalink: /development/howto_release.html
 ---